 Application forms for students wishing to be considered for exchange in 2021/2022 are available on this web page.
 To be eligible to apply, you must currently be in the second year of your BCom and be in “Good Standing”.
 Additionally, you are required to complete Global Learning’s “MyWorld First Steps” online module in September, October or November 2021,.
 MyWorld First Steps is a compulsory program for anyone thinking about applying for an overseas exchange, and forms part of the eligibility requirements.

-After completing the application, students should then submit it to Prof Shuanming Li Applications close on Friday 8th October 2021.
+After completing the application, students should then submit it to Prof Shuanming Li.
+Applications close on Friday 8th October 2021.
 Applicants will be required to attend an interview and will be notified of the outcome in November.
 If you have any additional questions, please email Professor Shuanming Li at shli@unimelb.edu.au.

 If successful in the interview stage, you will be prompted to submit an application for exchange to Global Learning by Sunday 28 November 2021: https://students.unimelb.edu.au/your-course/study-overseas/explore-study-programs/semester-and-year-long-programs.